h5law/paste-server/README.md

   - Requires the JSON body containing only the `accessKey` field
   - Returns a message confirming the pastes deletion

-The `/{uuid}` route when using the `--no-frontend` flag of the start command disables the preact frontend SPA to interact with the site and instead will make use of a simple plaintext site that neatly prints the contents of `GET /api/{uuid}` and all its fields. `/{uuid}/raw` does the same but only shows the content field - this works whether `--no-frontent` is enabled or not.
+The `/{uuid}` route (when no directory for a built frontend SPA has been provided with the `--spa-dir` flag of the start command) will make use of a simple plaintext site that neatly prints the contents of `GET /api/{uuid}` and all its fields. `/{uuid}/raw` does the same but only shows the content field - this works whether `--spa-dir` is given or not.

-**THIS IS STILL A WORK IN PROGRESS** By default however `/` will serve the Preact SPA built in the `./build` directory and will allow for new pastes to be created through the homepage of the site.
+**THIS IS STILL A WORK IN PROGRESS** By default however `/` will serve the Preact [SPA](https://github.com/h5law/paste-site) built in the  directory given by the `--spa-dir` flag and will allow for new pastes to be created through the homepage of the site.
 It also handles the `/{uuid}` route and allows for updates and deletes to be made through the front end site.
 To see more about the Preact SPA check out [this repo](https://github.com/h5law/paste-site)